Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 So let's let's not talk about that right now.

-But just the fact that you're gonna see a lot of robots out in society doing things, and uh sooner or later you're gonna see a robot driving a Tesla.
+But just the fact that you're going to see a lot of robots out in society doing things.

-You can like which one of those is on full self-driving?
+You can like, which one of those is on full self-driving?

 Is it the car or is it the bot?